-Wine label requirements and E.U.
+EU wine Labelling regulations: E.U.
 Common Agricultural Policy Reform 2023

 E.U. wine label requirements have changed.
 Beginning December 8th, 2023, all wine sold in the E.U must display new information according to regulation (EU) 2021/2117 of the European parliament and of the council in a revision to the E.U.
 Common Agriculture Policy.

 The latest E.U.
-Common Agricultural Policy (CAP) reform includes imminent changes to label requirements for wines intended for sale and consumption in the E.U.
+Common Agricultural Policy (CAP) reform includes imminent changes to wine labelling requirements for wines intended for sale and consumption in the E.U.
 The changes introduced matter to all wine producers selling in the European Union, regardless of origin, and include details that prepare and guide wine producers for regulatory compliance.
 This article summarizes the most important details of the CAP reform with a focus on the requirements for wine labels.

 You’re a wine producer selling wines in the European Union.

 You’re a wine distributor labeling wines to sell in the European Union.

 You’re a producer of lowered alcohol content wines intended for sale in the E.U.